hashicorp/terraform-provider-google/website/docs/r/notebooks_runtime.html.markdown

   The type of vNIC to be used on this interface.
 This may be gVNIC or VirtioNet.
   Possible values are `UNSPECIFIED_NIC_TYPE`, `VIRTIO_NET`, and `GVNIC`.

+* `reserved_ip_range` -
+  (Optional)
+  Reserved IP Range name is used for VPC Peering.
+The subnetwork allocation will use the range *name* if it's assigned.

 <a name="nested_data_disk"></a>The `data_disk` block supports: